 He is responsible for the day-to-day operations of the security department, including scheduling and management.
 He investigates incidents (theft, damaged property, etc.) and acts as a liaison with the hotel's safety committee.
-He is involved with employee training (CPR, airborne antigens, etc.); disseminates information on state, federal, and Occupational Safety and Health Administration (OSHA) requirements to supervisors; and helps implement new safety procedures.
+He is involved with employee training (CPR, airborne antigens, etc.); disseminates information on state, federal, and OSHA requirements to supervisors; and helps to implement new safety procedures.

-Mr. Juliano says his job requires more in the way of management than operations.
+Mr. Juliano says that his job requires more in the way of management than operations.
 He develops protective/preventative measures to keep the hotel from experiencing security problems and liability lawsuits.
-He must be knowledgeable about local ordinances as well as state laws and OSHA regulations.
-Mr. Juliano's department is as involved with guest relations as the front desk, guest services, and the concierge are.
-He maintains a good relationship with the front office manager, whom he provides informational guidelines.
-By following these guidelines, the front office manager and staff develop an understanding of what to do in certain situations.
-While Mr. Juliano does not interact with the front office manager every day, the front office manager calls him about situations that occur and asks for his feedback.
+He needs to be knowledgeable about local ordinances as well as state laws and OSHA regulations.
+Mr. Juliano's department is as involved with guest relations as the front desk, guest services, or the concierge.
+He has a very good relationship with the front office manager.
+He provides the front office manager with informational guidelines.
+By following these guidelines, the front office manager and staff come to develop an understanding of what to do in certain situations.
+While Mr. Juliano does not interact with the front office manager on a daily basis, the front office manager will call him about situations that occur and ask for his feedback.
 Mostly, he deals directly with guests or with a hotel employee when something goes wrong.